Avon Products: History

 In May 1894, Alexander D. Henderson joined the company, became vice-president and treasurer, and helped shape its policies and assist in its growth.
 In 1897 they built a laboratory in Suffern, New York.
 On May 3, 1909, the California Perfume Company corporate office moved to 31 Park Place, New York.
 On June 16, 1909, McConnell and Henderson signed an agreement of Incorporation for the California Perfume Company in the state of New Jersey.

+In 1914, California Perfume Company started selling in Montreal.

 On January 28, 1916, the California Perfume Company was incorporated in the state of New York.
 McConnell, Henderson, and William Scheele were listed as company officials.

+In 1928, the company began to selling Avon products.

-In 1939, the California Perfume Company changed its name to Avon.
+In 1939, the California Perfume Company changed its name to Avon Products, Inc.

-International expansion
+In March 1973, Avon Products was selling on Wall Street for $140, by August 1974 it had dropped to $25.

+Mergers and acquisitions

 The Story of Perfumery and the CPC by William Scheele, published in 1924, tells the history of Avon.

-Avon sells products in over 100 countries.
-Brazil is the company's largest market, passing the United States in 2010.
-Avon entered the Chinese market in 1990.
-Direct selling was outlawed in China in 1998, which forced Avon to sell only through physical stores called Beauty Boutiques.
-The ban was lifted in 2001, and the company received a license for direct selling in 2006.

-88% of Avon's 2013 revenue (around $10 billion) came from overseas markets.

-Mergers and acquisitions

-Avon purchased Silpada, a direct seller of silver jewelry, in 2010 for $650 million.
+Avon Products purchased Silpada, a direct seller of silver jewelry, in 2010 for $650 million.
 In May 2012, perfume company Coty offered $24.75 a share for Avon, which was nearly 20 percent above Avon's stock price at the time.
 While Fox Business Network reported that Avon delayed the process and Coty withdrew its offer, earlier reports said that Avon rejected the bid, stating "At the time, the board concluded, and it still believes, that Coty's indication of interest is opportunistic and not in the best interest of Avon's shareholders."

 In March 2016, Cerberus Capital Management paid $435 million in cash for preferred stock in Avon Products.
 This move was the conclusion of a deal initiated in December 2015, when Avon sold 80.1 percent of its North American Business to Cerberus for $170 million.
 The total value of the deal was $605 million.
 The investment resulted in Cerberus having an almost 17 percent stake in Avon Products.

-In January 2020, Natura & Co closed the acquisition of Avon Products, Inc. The Natura & Co group also includes Natura, Aesop, and The Body Shop, and with the acquisition of Avon has created the world's fourth-largest pure-play beauty company.
+In January 2020, Natura & Co closed the acquisition of Avon Products, Inc. At the time, The Natura & Co group also included Natura, Aesop, and The Body Shop, and with the acquisition of Avon had created the world's fourth-largest pure-play beauty company.